PythonGiants/PythonProjects/README.md

 If food is set to either 'bacon' or 'steak', your code should print 'meat'

 If food is set to either 'dirt' or 'worm' your code should print 'yuck'

+-- "CALLING IN SICK" DECISION-MAKER! 🤒

+Given:

+actually_sick, kinda_sick, hate_your_job (all True/False)
+sick_days: 0-10.
+Determine calling_in_sick:

+True if really ill & days left.
+True if meh, dislike job & days left.
+Else, False.
+Got this?
+Share it! 🔥